 The City will take affirmative steps to assure that minority firms, women's business enterprises, and labor surplus area firms are used when possible.
-The City will take all of the following steps to further this goal: ensure that small businesses, minority-owned firms, and women's business enterprises are used to the fullest extent practicable; make information on forthcoming opportunities available and arrange time frames for purchases and contracts to encourage and facilitate participation by small businesses, minority-owned firms, and women's business enterprises; consider in the contract process whether firms competing for larger contracts intend to subcontract with small businesses, minority-owned firms, and women's business enterprises; encourage contracting with consortiums of small businesses, minority-owned firms and women's business enterprises when a contract is too large for one of these firms to handle individually; and use the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Department of Commerce's Minority Business Development Agency in the solicitation and utilization of small businesses, minority-owned firms, and women's business enterprises.
+The City will take all of the following steps to further this goal: ensure that small businesses, minority-owned firms, and women's business enterprises are used to the fullest extent practicable; make information on forthcoming opportunities available and arrange time frames for purchases and contracts to encourage and facilitate participation by small businesses, minority-owned firms, and women's business enterprises; consider in the contract process whether firms competing for larger contracts intend to subcontract with small businesses, minority-owned firms, and women's business enterprises; encourage contracting with consortiums of small businesses, minority-owned firms to handle individually; and use the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Department of Commerce's Minority Business

+Development Agency in the solicitation and utilization of small businesses, minority-owned firms, and women's business enterprises.